wp-plugins/mockup/trunk/mockup/readme.txt

 == Description ==

+Mockup is the perfect solution for any designer who wants to present a (website) design to a customer.

-With the Mockup plugin your customers will have the possibility to read your comments, add remarks and approve the design.
+With the Mockup plugin your customers will have the possibility to:
+* Read your comments;
+* Add remarks;
+* Approve the design.

 It's possible to link all your designs to one customer.
 The customer will have a list of all the designs you made for him.